Evaluating Non-Analytic Functions of Matrices: Matrix Chebyshev expansion

 \section{Matrix Chebyshev expansion}

 This section presents the theoretical results of the paper; we define a matrix function via its Chebyshev expansion, discuss its convergence, and derive its convergence rate.
 To this end, unless otherwise stated, we assume a given matrix norm $\norm{\cdot}$ that satisfies the sub-multiplicative property $\norm{XY} \le \norm{X}\norm{Y}$.
 Equipped with $\norm{\cdot}$, we restrict the convergence analysis to absolute convergence (in norm).
 Namely, given a series of matrices $\{ X_n \}_{n \in \mathbb{N}} \subset \rms$, we consider the convergence of $\norm{X_n}$ as $n$ tends to infinity.
-Note that since all matrix norms are equivalent, absolute convergence in one norm implies the absolute convergence in any other norm.
-For more details about convergence of matrix series and matrix norms, we refer the reader to \cite[Chapter 5]{horn2012matrix}.
-A short introduction to matrix functions and their basic definitions is provided for completeness in Appendix~\ref{apx:matrix_function}.
+Note that since all matrix norms are equivalent, absolute convergence in one norm implies absolute convergence in any other norm.
+For more details about the convergence of matrix series and matrix norms, we refer the reader to \cite[Chapter 5]{horn2012matrix}.